dobyrch/dbc/README.md

 - Global vector initializer lists may not contain strings.
 I suspect this may be a bug in LLVM, (see [`llvm_bug.c`](https://github.com/dobyrch/dbc/blob/master/llvm_bug.c), although I haven't looked into it further.

 - A simple definition may contain at most one value in its initializer list.
-I have yet not found a reasonable way to implement the semantics described in section 7.1 of the manual; use a vector definition instead (e.g. `foo[5] 1, 2, 3, 4, 5;` instead of `foo 1 2 3 4 5;`).
+I have not yet found a reasonable way to implement the semantics described in section 7.1 of the manual; use a vector definition instead (e.g. `foo[5] 1, 2, 3, 4, 5;` instead of `foo 1 2 3 4 5;`).
 Incidentally, this same restriction seemed to be present in the H6070 implementation of B.

+- Initializer lists may not contain names of other globals (this one shouldn't be difficult to implement).

 Differences Between B and C
 ---------------------------